Chickahominy River: 1864: Overland Campaign

 On June 3, 1864, a second battle was fought at Cold Harbor, between Union army under General Ulysses S. Grant and the Confederates under General Lee.
 The Confederates had much the smaller army, but they were in strong entrenchments, where the Union army attacked them.
 After one of the bloodiest battles of the war, the Unionists were driven back, leaving the ground covered with dead and wounded.

 Walkers Dam

 About 22 mi upstream from the confluence with the James River is Walkers Dam.
 Its construction resulted in the creation of the 1200 acre Chickahominy Lake.

 Walkers Dam was built in 1943 during World War II by the U.S. War Department to ensure an adequate water supply for the Newport News Shipbuilding and Drydock Company and other military operations on the lower peninsula.

 It is now owned by Newport News Waterworks, a regional water utility that serves more than 400,000 customers in Hampton, Newport News, Poquoson, and parts of York and James City counties.
+The waterworks now also operates dams and reservoirs on two tributaries of the Chickahominy as well: Diascund Creek and Little Creek.
 The Chickahominy River is the utility's primary water source.